970 Porsche Panamera Common Problems

 The Roots

 Porsche internally designates these chassis as the 970.
-Following Porsche motorsport tradition like the 911 Carrera, the Panamera draws its name from the Carrera Panamerica race from the early 1950s.
+Following Porsche motorsport tradition like the 911 Carrera, the Panamera draws its name from the Carrera Panamericana race from the early 1950s.

 The Powertrain

-Porsche used several power units for the 970 Panamera in its seven-year life cycle.
+In its seven-year life cycle, Porsche used several power units for the 970 Panamera.

-The most common engines you will encounter are the naturally aspirated V8 and V6.
-Turbos are easily distinguishable from their less powerful siblings as it is plastered with Turbo badges and other cosmetic differences.
+The most common engines are the naturally aspirated V8 and V6.
+Turbos are easily distinguishable from their less powerful siblings as they are plastered with Turbo badges and other cosmetic differences.
 The naturally aspirated variants will be the main issues covered here.

-- The physical water pump on these engines is very reliable as they’re just a wheel of metal fins on a shaft attached to a pulley.
+1. Water pump- The physical water pump on these engines is very reliable.
+It’s just a wheel of metal fins on a shaft attached to a pulley.

-- The whole pump is made of aluminum, but behind the water pump is an extremely thin rubber gasket known for failing.
+- The whole pump is made of aluminum, but behind the water pump is an extremely thin rubber gasket that has a reputation for failing.
 The good news is that it can be easily replaced.

-- The majority of coolant-related parts are located under the intake manifold; the coolant distribution pipe is the most notorious for failure.
+- Most coolant-related parts are located under the intake manifold; the coolant distribution pipe is the most notorious for failure.
 It is a plastic pipe that runs from the rear of the thermostat housing to the coolant distribution housing (confusing, I know, blame Porsche) at the rear of the engine.

 - It cracks due to heat cycling and is easily diagnosed by coolant dripping between the engine and transmission.
 Porsche has released an updated aluminum part to remedy the issue.

-- Between the intake manifold and the coolant distribution pipe is a very thin Y-shaped plastic tube that runs from the front to a rubber hose at the back of the engine.
+- A very thin Y-shaped plastic tube runs from the front to a rubber hose at the back of the engine between the intake manifold and the coolant distribution pipe.

-- This tube is essentially made of paper mache and will crumble if you look at it too long; and is a widespread problem.
+- This tube is essentially made of paper mache and will crumble if you look at it too long, and it is a widespread problem.

-- The V8 and V6 models of the Panamera have four-cam variable valve timing as they’re the same engine with two cylinders removed for the V6.
+- The Panamera V8 and V6 models have four-cam variable valve timing.
+They’re the same engine, with two cylinders removed for the V6.
 All four camshafts have four bolts holding the timing gears in place.
-These bolts have an issue where they shear off and fall into the timing chain assembly.
+However, these bolts have an issue where they shear off and fall into the timing chain assembly.

 - This causes the engine to jump in time and detonate.
-Porsche did a recall to remedy this, so check service records to be sure yours is completed.
+Porsche recalled the car to remedy this, so check service records to be sure yours is completed.

 - The mount at the transmission’s rear has three rubber components known to fail.
 This issue causes vibrations and clicking noise when driving or parking lot maneuvers.